City of Yakima response to COVID-19

 - Yakima Transit buses operate as normally scheduled.
 Bus passes and tickets can be purchased at the Transit Center, calling 575-6175 (passes will be mailed if ordered via telephone) or at Wray’s Grocery Stores in Yakima.
 To protect passengers and drivers, Yakima Transit continues daily disinfection procedures in all its vehicles and facilities.

 - The Yakima Airport is offering more than 12,000 masks to passengers, staff and visitors.
 Masks are required at the airport in accordance with Gov. Inslee’s face covering order.
+The airport has also adopted several social-distancing protocols in keeping with those issued by Gov. Inslee.

 Precautions you can take